wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **Q:**&ensp;Do you advise me to come to India repeatedly?

 **M:**&ensp;If you are earnest, you don’t need moving about.
-You are yourself wherever you are and you create your own climate.
+You are yourself wherever you are and you creäte your own climate.
 Locomotion and transportation will not give you salvation.
 You are not the body and dragging the body from place to place will take you nowhere.
 Your mind is free to roam the three worlds — make full use of it.